top of page

 1 Day Course Description:

 A morning of training and then a trail drive up an old ore hauling route that is now a 4x4 trail to the historic silver mining town of Virginia City.
 This training is meant for the beginner, though even the well seasoned overlander may learn a thing or two!
 You'll learn the basics of 4x4 driving, how your vehicle works, how to negotiate standard trail obstacles, how to get yourself "unstuck", and other important things to know when you are in "the outback".
-Each vehicle is provided with a radio so we can keep in touch along the trail and so that you can learn some basic radio functions and etiquette too.
+Each vehicle is provided with a radio so we can keep in touch along the trail, and so that you can learn some basic radio functions and etiquette too.
 We'll finish the day in historic Virginia City.

 3 Day Course Description:

-( -100ft to +10,000ft, yes, you read that correctly ).
+I keep the classes small and I conduct them as a "team-in-training", meaning that we work together as a team to solve various issues.
+This comes from my years as a leader and trainer in Search and Rescue from -100ft to +10,000ft, (and yes, you read that correctly).
 I believe that team work should be standard practice any time you are on the trail with more than one person or vehicle.
-I also believe that if you plan on overlanding with a partner that you are both equally trained, this greatly improves the enjoyment for both parties since you will now have an understanding of what each role (driver vs navigator/spotter) entails and what to expect from the other person, and it makes planning your next adventure together much more enjoyable.
+I also believe that if you plan on overlanding with a partner that you are both equally trained, this greatly improves the enjoyment for both of you, since you will now have an understanding of what each role (driver vs navigator/spotter) entails and what to expect from the other person.
+This also makes planning your next adventure together much more enjoyable.
+As in the 1 Day Course each vehicle is provided with a radio so we can keep in touch along the trail, and so that you can learn some basic radio functions and etiquette too.

 Included: